gusrapaiva/gusrapaiva/README.md

 <div align="center">

- 🌱 I’m currently learning **Python and Laravel**
+ 🌱 I’m currently learning **Java & PL/SQL**

- 👾 I'm currently working for M-team, developing Mind-Pass

- 💼 I’m currently looking for a job
+ 💼 I’m looking for a job as a Dev

  </div>